BernardoCMoreira/aiad/README.md

 ### Variables
 #### Independent Variables
- * number of runways
+ * Number of runways
- * number of planes
+ * Number of planes
- * time spent by planes on the runway
+ * Time spent by planes on the runway
- * airport capacity
+ * Airport capacity
 #### Dependent Variables
- * number of arrivals
+ * Number of arrivals
- * number of departures
+ * Number of departures
- * number of redirected planes
+ * Number of redirected planes
- * wait time for landings
+ * Wait time for landings
- * wait time for takeoffs
+ * Wait time for takeoffs

 ### Objectives
  * Maximize the number of arrivals and departures